foerstner-lab/READemption/docs/source/subcommands.rst

     --skip_read_count_splitting, -s
                           Do not split the read counting between different alignings.
 Default is to do the splitting.
+    --non_strand_specific, -d
+                          Do not distict between the coverage of the forward and reverse strand but sum them to a single value for each base.
     --first_base_only, -b
                           Only the first bases 5' base of each read aligning is taken into account.